-- A. Submit a completed application for admission to the Graduate School - Submit the application for graduate assistantship to the Graduate School - C. Submit a complete financial statement (for international students). - D. Pay the relevant application fee. - E. Submit three letters of recommendation. - F. Submit a statement of purpose on the application and indicate those areas of engineering in which the applicant interested. - G. Submit official transcripts of all previous college level work. - H. Submit scores of the GRE, if required.

-All students from non-English speaking countries must submit scores for the TOEFL.
-The minimum acceptable score for the TOEFL is 550.
+- a.
+Submit a completed application for admission to the Graduate School. - b.
+Submit the application for graduate assistantship to the Graduate School. - c.
+Submit a complete financial statement (for international students). - d.
+Pay the relevant application fee. - e.
+Submit three letters of recommendation. - f.
+Submit a statement of purpose on the application and indicate those areas of engineering in which one is interested. - g.
+Submit official transcripts of all previous college-level work. - h.
+Submit scores of the Graduate Record Exam (GRE), if required. - i.
+All students from non-English speaking countries must submit scores for the Test of English as a Foreign Language (TOEFL).
+The minimum acceptable score for the TOEFL is 550 (for paper-based test) or 213 (for computer-based test) or 80 (for internet-based test).

-The above documentation should be sent directly to the Graduate School, The University of Toledo, Toledo, Ohio 43606-3390, USA.
-Admission to the graduate program is contingent upon the availability of openings for incoming students.
+The above documentation should be sent to the Graduate School, The University of Toledo, Toledo, Ohio 43606-3390, USA.
+Admission to the graduate program is contingent on the availability of openings for incoming students.
 To receive full consideration for financial support starting from the fall semester, the application should be received by March 1.
 Normally, however, all applications are considered as they are received.
 Because of the sequential nature of courses, full-time students are admitted for the fall semester of the academic year.
 Please be advised that only complete application files will be considered.